 The HIG meetings are used to inform stakeholders and users about ongoing developments in policy, data collection and statistics and to discuss future developments to housing statistics.
 The Welsh Government publishes the agenda, minutes and actions from each meeting on its website.

-This demonstrates that the Welsh Government is transparent about its public engagement with users, potential users and stakeholders, and is open about its approach to quality management.
+This demonstrates that the Welsh Government is transparent about its public engagement with users, potential users and stakeholders.

 Ofsted inspects and regulates services that care for children and young people, and services providing education and skills for learners of all ages.
 Ofsted is an official statistics producer that publishes statistics on its inspections and outcomes.